-1. Indicators: Access to the Labour Market Does the law allow for access to the labour market for asylum seekers?
-If yes, when do asylum seekers have access the labour market? ⊠ Yes □ No 7-30 days 2.
-Does the law allow access to employment only following a labour market test? 🗌 Yes 🖾 No 3.
+1. Indicators: Access to the Labour Market Does the law allow for access to the labour market for asylum seekers? ❖ If yes, when do asylum seekers have access the labour market? ⊠ Yes □ No 7-30 days 2.
+Does the law allow access to employment only following a labour market test? ☐ Yes ⊠ No 3.
 Does the law only allow asylum seekers to work in specific sectors?
-If yes, specify which sectors: 🗌 Yes  No 4.
+If yes, specify which sectors: ☐ Yes ⊠ No 4.
 Does the law limit asylum seekers' employment to a maximum working time?
-If yes, specify the number of days per year 🗌 Yes  No 5.
-Are there restrictions to accessing employment in practice?
-Yes 🗌 No
+If yes, specify the number of days per year ☐ Yes ⊠ No 5.
+Are there restrictions to accessing employment in practice? ⊠ Yes □ No

-The Asylum Act provides for the right of asylum seekers to access the labour market following admission to the regular procedure and the issuance of a provisional residence permit.
-In case of admission to the regular procedure, access to the labour market can therefore be granted after 7 days in the context of the border procedure or after 10 to 30 days in procedures on the territory.
-Furthermore, asylum seekers entitled to access the labour market can also benefit from support measures and programmes in the area of employment and vocational training under specific conditions to be determined by the competent Ministries.
+The Asylum Act provides for the right of asylum seekers to access the labour market following admission to the regular procedure and the issuance of a provisional residence permit.364 In case of admission to the regular procedure, access to the labour market can therefore be granted after 7 days in the context of the border procedure or after 10 to 30 days in procedures on the territory.365 Furthermore, asylum seekers entitled to access the labour market can also benefit from support measures and programmes in the area of employment and vocational training under specific conditions to be determined by the competent Ministries.366

 There are no limitations attached to the right of asylum seekers to employment such as labour market tests or prioritisation of nationals and legally resident third country nationals.
-The issuance and renewal of provisional residence permits by the SEF, which clearly state the right to employment, are free of charge.
-The only restriction on employment enshrined in the law consists in limited access for all third-country nationals to certain categories of employment in the public sector.
-Furthermore, asylum seekers benefit from the same conditions of employment of nationals, including those pertaining to salaries and working hours.
-The law provides, however, for specific formalities in the case of employment contracts of third-country nationals such as the need for a written contract and its (online) registration with the Authority for Labour Conditions (Autoridade para as Condições do Trabalho, ACT).
+The issuance and renewal of provisional residence permits by the SEF, which clearly state the right to employment,367 are free of charge.368 The only restriction on employment enshrined in the law consists in limited access for all third-country nationals to certain categories of employment in the public sector.369 Furthermore, asylum seekers benefit from the same conditions of employment of nationals, including those pertaining to salaries and working hours.370 The law provides, however, for specific formalities in the case of employment contracts of third-country nationals such as the need for a written contract and its (online) registration with the Authority for Labour Conditions (Autoridade para as Condições do Trabalho, ACT).371

-With the exception of the submission of beneficiaries of international protection to the conditions applicable to nationals of the same country, there are no specific rules regarding the recognition of diplomas and academic qualifications in the Asylum Act.
-The general rules regarding recognition of foreign diplomas at basic and secondary level include conditions that are particularly challenging for asylum seekers and beneficiaries of international protection, such as:
+With the exception of the submission of beneficiaries of international protection to the conditions applicable to nationals of the same country,372 there are no specific rules regarding the recognition of diplomas and academic qualifications in the Asylum Act.
+The general rules for granting the recognition of